 Ecuadorian Street Food and Snacks

-Ecuadorian sandwiches are best represented by sanduche de chancho, which includes broiled pork leg, crunchy bread, pork juice and red onion sauce.
-A lighter snack is the fresh broad bean salad, locally known as ensalada de habas.
+Ecuadorian sandwiches are best represented by sanduche de chancho, which includes broiled pork leg, crunchy bread, pork juice, and red onion sauce.
+A lighter snack is a fresh broad bean salad, locally known as ensalada de habas.

 06 of 06

-All types of bread exist in Ecuadorian cuisine, some of it made without flour at all like yuca bread, much to the delight of those following a gluten-free diet.
-Others are made with corn flour.
-But there are enough white-flour breads, like the following recipes, to satisfy a traditionalist.
+All types of bread exist in Ecuadorian cuisine, including some made with corn flour and naturally gluten-free yuca bread.
+But there are enough white flour breads, like the following recipes, for a wide range of options.